carvalholuigi25/LCPSocialNetwork/checklist.md

     - [ ]  Localization / Language Selector
 - [ ]  3 - Finale
     - [ ]  Transform layout to the modern layout with best responsive & full accessibility for all pages
-    - [ ]  Add TOS, Privacy Policy Pages, Code of Conduct pages
+    - [x]  Add TOS, Privacy Policy, Code of Conduct & Cookie Policy pages
-    - [ ]  Add Cookies consent banner with info and button (Allow, Disallow, Custom) from GDPR with links and button close as well.
+    - [x]  Add Cookies consent banner with info and button (Allow, Disallow, Custom) from GDPR with links and button close as well.
     - [ ]  Add social links in footer
     - [ ]  Privatize or protect or remove all sensitive data in database
     - [ ]  Unit tests (optional)